shawnmssu/migrate/README.md

 # Migrate

 Migrate CLI provides a unified command line interface for migrating Cube instances to UHost instances at the present.

 The Process about:
+- `migrate eip`
   - Create UHost List (Default: Shared Outstanding UHost)
   - Waiting for UHost Running
   - Unbind one of the queried Cube with EIP and then bind EIP to UHost
   - Repeat the previous step
   - [Option]Running tcp validation about UHost service.
   - [Option]RollBack the EIP to Cube When migrate got error.
+- `migrate ulb`
+  - Create UHost List (Default: Shared Outstanding UHost)
+  - Waiting for UHost Running
+  - Create one ULB VServer Backend used UHost and then delete one ulb backend about Cube
+  - Repeat the previous step
+  - [Option]Running ulb backend health check
+  - [Option]RollBack the ulb backend about Cube When migrate got error.

 ## Installation